alihaydarsucu/alihaydarsucu.github.io/cv/README.md

 ## Automatic Updates

-The CV is automatically regenerated whenever:
+The CV is automatically regenerated **only** when:

-- Code is pushed to the main or v2 branch
+- Changes are made to files in the `cv/` directory
-- A pull request is created
+- A pull request modifies files in the `cv/` directory
 - The workflow is manually triggered

+**Note:** The automation now only triggers when CV-related files are modified, not on every commit to the repository.

 The generated PDF is automatically placed in the `Assets/` directory with timestamped filenames: